 Simply open the widget's settings and configure as needed.
 If you've added a full report section, you can choose to filter some widgets in that section differently, to ensure each widget is showing the Facebook Ads data you need.

 For example, applying some attribution filters to your table and others to your stat widgets can allow you to overcome some of the restrictions we've covered above.

 Finally, we also recommend having at least a three-day gap between your reporting period and the date your automated client reports are sent.
 This is because Apple takes up to three days to provide ad-related data to Facebook.

 This type of report scheduling can be easily configured in our interface: For example, you can send a monthly report on the 4th day of each month, to give time for Facebook to receive the full dataset for the previous month that you're reporting on.

 Looking to the future

-We'll continue to update our Facebook Ads integration as new reporting options arise.
+We'll continue to update our Facebook Ads reporting tool integration as new reporting options arise.
 Our development team closely monitors Facebook's API updates, to add new filtering and metrics quickly once they're available.
 We're also working on our own powerful upgrades behind the scenes, which will bring you even more reporting possibilities in the future.